pulsar-edit/pulsar/docs/Pulsar-API-Documentation.md

       So this should be handled by the same parser.
     - Additionally an important note is that nowhere in this data do we get any kind of description about the data that could lend a hand in being documentation.
-      So the documentation must be gathered seperatly.
+      So the documentation must be gathered separately.
 Likely the best way to collect our documentation data is via <code>mdn/content</code>.
       Within <code>content/files/en-us/web/css</code> is a directory of folders titled by the name of properties.</p>